GlennVL-AP/cpp-programming-slides/slides/session_3_labo/index.md

 Note:

-* How to use the expect() function for preconditions?
+* How to use the expect() function for pre-conditions?
-* See also hellocontracts example in devcontainer.
+* See also hello-contracts example in devcontainer.

 ---